Luckolite/CTBot/README.md

 3. Ask the devs to recognize the mirror.

 On approval of your mirror, the devs will add it to the development Discord for testing.

+## Porting to Discord.js(?)
+Im going to port this bot over to javascript seeing as for me personally, discord.py is a bit hard to learn, if you would like to help with that, i (https://github.com/elonmusksama) will be making a repo soonish, so stay tuned for that.